-‘Attack on Titan’ Season 2 Predictions: Where It Will Start & Where It Will End
+‘Attack On Titan’ Season 2 Predictions: Where It Will Start & Where It Will End

 Attack on Titan Season 2 is less than a month away, and fans of the hit anime are feverishly looking forward to the latest anime adaptation of the blockbuster animated franchise.
 With the hit series set to be released on April 1, the anticipation and hype surrounding Attack on Titan Season 2 are at an all-time high.

-In fact, as preparation for the release of AoT Season 2, a number of Alamo Drafthouse theaters across the United States would be showing Guren no Yumiya and Jiyuu no Tsubasa, the movie compilations of Attack on Titan Season 1’s first and second halves, on March 28 and 29, according to a Polygon report.
-Apart from the feature-length compilation films, viewers in the US theaters would also be able to watch a teaser for the anime’s upcoming second season.
+In fact, as preparation for the release of AoT Season 2, a number of Alamo Drafthouse theaters across the United States will be showing Guren no Yumiya and Jiyuu no Tsubasa, the movie compilations of Attack on Titan Season 1’s first and second halves, on March 28 and 29, according to a Polygon report.
+Apart from the feature-length compilation films, viewers in U.S. theaters will also be able to watch a teaser for the anime’s upcoming second season.

-Considering that the anime adaptation of Attack on Titan largely followed its manga counterpart, it is fairly easy to predict where AoT Season 2 would begin and where it would end.
-The first season ended on a cliffhanger, with the Survey Corps discovering Titans inside the Walls.
+Considering that the anime adaptation of Attack on Titan largely followed its manga counterpart, it is fairly easy to predict where AoT Season 2 will begin and where it will end.
+The first season ended on a cliffhanger, with the Survey Corps discovering Titans inside the walls.
 Thus, there is a very good chance that the second season would pick up immediately where the first season left off.

 FUNimation has announced #AttackOnTitan recap movies on March 27th (1st movie) and March 28th (2nd movie) in select USA theaters! pic.twitter.com/8BNUX66Bvg